Black Thriving Initiative

 The UCI School of Physical Sciences is committed to combating racial injustices through long-term commitments as listed in our Diversity and Inclusion section.
 In addition, various regular events and initiatives are taking place in our school and departments and we have listed these below.

-The School of Physical Sciences hosts monthly zoom events for the Black community in the departments of chemistry, Earth system science, mathematics, and physics & astronomy.
+The School of Physical Sciences hosts bi-monthly zoom events for the Black community in the departments of chemistry, Earth system science, mathematics, and physics & astronomy.
 These events offer an opportunity for Black individuals to connect with one another in an informal setting, meet colleagues in their fields, and exchange resources and ideas.
-Black in Physical Sciences takes place every first Wednesday of the month at 5PM.
+Black in Physical Sciences takes place on the first Wednesday of every other month at 5PM.
 Register for the upcoming event or contact email@example.com for questions.

 Modules for Confronting Anti-Blackness